-With both here in town on the same weekend, I could not pass up the opportunity to try to have a party.
+However, with both here in town on the same weekend, I could not pass up the opportunity to try to have a party.
 I was hoping to get everyone together for a mini family reunion, and I planned a Mexican feast with my Tex-Mex Beef Fajitas, Spanish Rice, Ramen noodle Salad (I know it is not Tex-Mex but it is still good), and, of course, these Sopapilla Cheesecake Bars!
 The menu alone should entice them to rush over to our house!

 Therefore, we were able to meet separately with each one.
 So I was happy.
 I still made these Sopapilla Cheesecake Bars because they are so good.

 First of all, start with two packages of refrigerated crescent rolls or crescent roll sheets.
 Don’t worry if it has perforations.
 When they bake, they will go together, plus they will be covered up with all kinds of sugary goodness!

 In addition, I like to prebake the bottom crust to make sure it is cooked.
 Raw crescent roll dough is not something you want to taste.
 Trust me!

 One of the differences in my recipe compared to some other popular ones is that I use 3 packages of cream cheese instead of 2 to give it a little extra creamy cheesecake goodness and to make the cheesecake layer a little thicker.

-I also use 1/4 cup melted butter instead of a 1/2 cup because that was more than enough.
+Most noteworthy, I also use 1/4 cup melted butter instead of a 1/2 cup because that was more than enough.
 It would be swimming in butter otherwise.